MESAHub/mesa/docs/source/test_suite.rst

 :ref:`radiative_levitation`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case exercises radiative levitation and the OP mono opacities in the outer layers of a 0.466 Msun, Z=0.02 metallicity, B-type subdwarf (sdB) model.
+This test case exercises radiative levitation and the OP mono opacities in the outer layers of a 0.466 |Msun|, Z=0.02 metallicity, B-type subdwarf (sdB) model.

 :ref:`relax_composition_j_entropy`